 Recommended for Grades 3-5

 In this goal model, teachers set goals for students' average book levels, average percent correct, and points earned; these goals are selected for specific marking periods.
 When students view their progress, their points earned are represented by a rocket traveling toward a planet, and students can see how close they are to the goal, how much time is left, and whether they are on track to meet their goal.
 Gauges show students whether they are meeting their average percent correct and average book level goals.
-Students can also see information about their reading, including the percentage of fiction and nonfiction they've read, the number of quizzes they have passed, and the number of words they have read.
+Students can also see information about their reading, including the number of quizzes they have passed, the number of words they have read, the percentage of fiction and nonfiction they've read, and the percentage of reading they've done in English and Spanish (if they've passed quizzes in both languages).
 Below that, students can see their Star Reading and Star Math scores if they have scores from the selected marking period.
 A Marking Period drop-down list lets students see whether they met past goals.

 Recommended for Grades 6+

 This goal model is similar to the model for grades 3-5, but using images that are suitable for older students.
 As in the grade 3-5 model, teachers set marking period goals for student's average book levels, average percent correct, and points earned.
 Students see all the same information that they see in the grades 3-5 model; however, instead of a rocket, students are shown their points progress on a bar graph.

 If you use the goal models for grades 3-5 or for grades 6 and up, the three types of goals are:

 Average percent correct.
 This is the most important goal for students to achieve because it indicates that students are comprehending what they read.
 Average percent correct is the average of the scores the student received on the quizzes he or she took during the marking period (passed and failed).
 Because some students can benefit from even more success, you have the option of increasing the goal in 1 percent increments up to 90 percent.
 (The minimum goal is 80%.)